 There are Christian counselors today with opposite approaches to counseling.
 There is nothing inherently sinful about psychological treatment methods, even if they were invented by those who disbelieve the Bible.
 Counselors who don’t believe that the Bible has much to say about the practice of therapy are not seeing the problem through God’s perspective.
 On the other hand, counselors who do not believe that psychology has a place in therapy are missing the value of studying the most complex being God made: the human.
 Most Christian counselors agree that the Bible is the foundation for understanding the mind because God made the mind.
 The Bible proclaims itself to be sufficient for everything we need, and counseling is no exception (2 Peter 1:2–4; Hebrews 4:12; 2 Timothy 3:16–17).

-Does a Christian really need a “Christian” counselor, or can he just go to any counselor—much like he goes to a doctor for a broken leg?
+Does a Christian really need a “Christian” counselor or “Christian” therapist, or can he just go to any counselor—much like he goes to a doctor for a broken leg?
 The difference between therapeutic counseling and treating a broken leg is that counseling is designed to minister to our souls.
 Yes, our outward lives and emotional pains are motivations to seek counsel, but ultimately it is our souls that are in peril.
 Therefore, we are best served by a Christian counselor because a believer will have the truth from God, which cannot be replaced by man-made philosophy.

 Unfortunately, a counselor may have a desire to counsel biblically but not be equipped to counsel.
 It is important to examine credentials.
-Did he go to a university or get a certificate through an organization?
+Did he go to a university or get a certificate through another type of organization?
 What are his beliefs about God?
 It is helpful to ask the counselor about his education and how he intends to use Scripture in his practice.
 Another important trait of an effective and equipped counselor is the ability to listen and empathize.
 He can be knowledgeable of Scripture and therapeutic techniques, but if he doesn’t listen well, the client won’t feel helped.
 Lecturing a client is rarely therapeutic.
 The counselor must be interested in learning about the client in order to help repair what is broken or strengthen what is weak.

 To choose a counselor, start with prayer and commit to follow where the Lord leads.
 Second, find a trusted pastor or a church that emphasizes discipling its members.
 Another possible source of help can be professional counselors who specialize in biblical (or nouthetic) or Christian counseling.
-Secular counseling can be helpful, also, if it is done in conjunction with (and not in lieu of) biblical discipling.
+Secular counseling can be helpful, also, if it is done in conjunction with (and not in lieu of) biblical discipleship.

 Here is a helpful link on finding a Christian counselor.